Graciekan21/Task-bliss/README.md

 Relevant information is accessible by the umbrella company so that HR doesn't have to collate and forward this information.

- ##
+## Testing

- The portal has been well tested and the results can be viewed [here - TESTING](hhttps://github.com/Graciekan21/Task-bliss/t/blob/main/)
- The portal has been well tested and the results can be viewed [here - TESTING]()
+The portal has been well tested and the results can be viewed live [here - TESTING](https://task-bliss-bb2bc46bd6cf.herokuapp.com/)

-## vali
+## Validation

 PEP8 - Python style guide checker imported - https://pep8ci.herokuapp.com//